gherlein/gherlein/README.md

 you had at the time."
 More importantly:  did you make a decision at the right time?

 After judgement comes curiosity.
 If you are a learner, you probably have the right mindset to be adaptable.
 The only constant is change.
 Learners adapt.
+Tomorrow's technology is about to hit us in the face.
+Can you learn how to use it today?

 After that comes being a maker.
 Makers make things.
 It does not have to be software.
 It might be sewing.
 Or metalsmithing.
 Or pottery.
 Or robots.
+Or glassblowing.
 Or cooking.
 Or poetry.
-Make something.
 In my experience the best Engineers create things.
 It's a trait that goes well beyond fingers on keyboard with an open editor.
+Try it.
+It will make you a better Engineer.

 One thing that does not work for me is a sense of "that isn't my job."
 There's no "I" in team, as they say, and sometimes everyone has to do things they don't like.
 I try to align the work to the skills and desires, but a highly functioning team is one where everyone pitches in and gets it done.
+The most important thing is to "ship it."

 ## My Personality - Real and Apparent

 I am told I come across as an extrovert.
 Nothing could be farther from the truth.
 I am a died in the wool introvert.
 I love to work alone, curl up with a good book or cuddle on the couch with my wife and watch a good movie.
-I don't like to go out, or to parties, or even walk down a crowded street.
+I generally don't like to go out, or to parties, or even walk down a crowded street.

 That said, when I decided to manage teams I had to learn how humans worked.
 And that meant